Lesson 10.5

 California-based advocates

-• ChildrenNow This organization emphasizes policy advocacy for children’s issues including education.
+• ChildrenNow: This organization emphasizes policy advocacy for children’s issues, including education.
 Its annual report card is widely read.
 ChildrenNow also helps small organizations participate in statewide policy advocacy by organizing them to participate in joint communications on an opt-in basis.

-Opinions
+Opinions (all free)

-The following periodicals, blogs and podcasts are widely read and influential.
+The following national periodicals, blogs and podcasts are widely read and influential.
 Each brings its own editorial perspective.

-• Education Next (free online) This quarterly periodical emphasizes national and international education policy and research.
+• Flypaper by the Thomas Fordham Foundation: This education policy blog, generally regarded as conservative-leaning, has a playful style and a popular podcast.
 It tends to feature commentators with a positive view of charter schools and a skeptical view of teacher unions.
+The editors are serious about research and very informative.

-But Wait, there's more!
+But wait, there's more!

 Here's the thing, though: you don't have time to follow them all.
 Nobody does.
 That's part of the reason why EdSource and EdWeek are so important: if something really notable happens, they'll probably cover it.
-Once you complete Ed100, your best next move is to subscribe to EdSource (which is free, fair, and focused on California).
+Once you graduate from Ed100, your best next move is to subscribe to EdSource (which is free, fair, and focused on California).

 Below is a sampling of some organizations and sites that you should know about, even if you don't follow them.
 The list is in no way exhaustive.

-Updated July 2018, April 2019
+Updated July 2025

 Quiz